Sunken eyes are usually just a result of aging, dehydration, or insufficient sleep. But they could also be caused by a medical condition.

-Cosmetic surgery, including brow-lifts, blepharoplasty (lower eyelid surgery), and face-lifts can reduce the appearance of sunken eyes.
-These techniques are more invasive than dermal fillers and involve a longer recovery time.
+Cosmetic surgery, including brow lifts, blepharoplasty (eyelid surgery), and facelifts, can lessen the appearance of sunken eyes.
+These techniques are more invasive and involve a longer recovery time.
 However, they can offer a more long-term solution to sunken eyes.

 For most people, sunken eyes are just a normal part of the aging process, so the only concern is related to your physical appearance and self-esteem.
-Fortunately, there are many treatments on the market, including moisturizers, as well as noninvasive procedures like dermal fillers, to help minimize the appearance of sunken eyes.
-If you have concerns about sunken eyes or have other symptoms along with sunken eyes, see your doctor.
+There are many treatments on the market, including moisturizers, as well as noninvasive procedures such as dermal fillers, to help minimize the appearance of sunken eyes.
+If you have concerns about sunken eyes or have other symptoms along with sunken eyes, see a doctor.